Wollongong Showground

-Wollongong Showground, also known as WIN Stadium for sponsorship reasons, is a multi-purpose stadium located in Wollongong, Australia.
-The stadium was officially opened in 1911.
-From 1982 until 1998 it played host to every home match for the Illawarra Steelers NRL team, and is still the team's home ground in the lower grade competitions.
-It is now used as the home of the St. George Illawarra Dragons Rugby league team and the Wollongong Wolves of the National Premier Leagues NSW.
+Wollongong Showground (known under naming rights as WIN Stadium) is a stadium located in the Wollongong city centre.
+It is primarily used for rugby league as a home ground of the St. George Illawarra Dragons in the National Rugby League (NRL).

+The stadium opened in 1912, hosting numerous sports including soccer and greyhound racing, with it today primarily hosting rugby league.
+The stadium hosts a total capacity of 22,000 spectators.
+Australian commercial television broadcaster WIN Television own the naming rights to the stadium, along with the neighbouring Wollongong Entertainment Centre.
+The stadium is owned and operated by Venues NSW on behalf of the NSW Government.

 History

 Origin

 The stadium was originally used primarily for agricultural shows and hosted a greyhound racing track as well; The name of the venue prior to 1911 was the Wollongong Showground.
 It is considered to have been officially opened in 1911, when the sport of rugby league began playing at the stadium.
 The last greyhound meeting was held on 19 March 1984.

 When the Illawarra Steelers entered the NSWRFL premiership in 1982, they played their home games at the stadium.
 Six years after their inception into the competition, the Steelers, along with the then Showground Trust, converted the ground into a rectangle.
 In 1992, the southern stand was built.
 WIN Television purchased the naming rights to the stadium in 1997.